qimingfan10/Buoy_prediction/README.md

 **Note:**

-  * You will need to use ONNX Runtime or another ONNX-compatible inference engine to load and run `model_quantized.onnx`.
+  * You will need to use ONNX Runtime or other ONNX-compatible inference engine to load and run `model_quantized.onnx`。

 ## File Explanation